dloureiro/pandoc-watch/README.md

 from the monitoring when watching for file or folder changes.

-Aside from this option, the reminder is passed to the `pandoc` executable without modification.
+Aside from this option, the remaining is passed to the `pandoc` executable without modification.

 ### Default exclusions